 Human Factors research determines and analyzes perception, cognition, and environmental factors that impact the safe and effective performance of jobs and tasks.
 This theme focuses on the areas of auditory and visual perception, cognition, workload, and skill acquisition.

-The Human Factors focus area projects and the respective outcomes are:
+The Human Factors projects and the respective outcomes are:

 Applied Game Theory to Enhance ATC Training: Prototype of virtual reality for aircraft landing scenarios that require decision analysis techniques and applies game theory for air traffic controller practice in uncertain operating conditions.
 Project completed.

 ATC Scenario Training Technology (ASTT): Scenario exploration technology platform prototype to enable on demand practice of air traffic control scenarios to enhance En Route training.
 This project is categorized primarily as Workforce Development and Training and secondarily as Human Factors.
 Project completed.